vk3dan/sturdy-lidbot/README.md

 !poll - Create a poll where members can vote.
 !8ball - Ask any question to the bot.
-!btc - Usage: !bitcoin <currency> - Gets the current price of bitcoin. defaults to USD, can specify currency with ISO 4217 currency codes !doge - Usage: !doge <currency> - Gets the current price of dogecoin. defaults to USD, can specify currency with ISO 4217 currency codes.
+!btc - Usage: !bitcoin <currency> - Gets the current price of bitcoin. output defaults to USD.
-*TO THE MOON*.
+!doge - usage: !doge <currency> - Gets the current price of dogecoin. output defaults to USD *TO THE MOON*.
 !cat - Fetch a random cat pic from r/catpics on reddit.
 !stonk - Usage: !stonk <code>
 Get some info about a stonk from its ticker code.